zhanghao0/iot/README.md

 # IoT (Internet of Things)

+* To view the demo, download Ionic View from App Store or Google Play and preview shared app with app ID (7CFB9566).

 This is a hybrid mobile application built on top of Ionic 2, AngularJS 2, Typescript, D3 and Google Maps.
 It consists of two demos:

 1. Smart Street Lighting Management Demo